Osmancık: Geography

-Located on an important crossing of the River Kızılırmak on the ancient Silk Road to the orient, Osmancık has long had a strategic value, and is still today a popular stopping-place on the road from Istanbul to the Black Sea city of Samsun and further east.
+Located on an important crossing of the Kızılırmak River on the ancient Silk Road to the Orient, Osmancık has long had strategic value and is still today a popular stopping place on the road from Istanbul to the Black Sea city of Samsun and further east.

-Today, Osmancık is known for its rice production, being especially suitable for a new strain of rice developed especially for the region by the Turkish Ministry of Agriculture and named "Osmancık-97."
+Today, Osmancık is known for its rice production, being especially suitable for a new strain of rice developed specifically for the region by the Turkish Ministry of Agriculture and named "Osmancık-97."

-The North Anatolian Fault zone runs through the valley, making Osmancık very vulnerable to earthquakes.
+The North Anatolian Fault zone runs through the valley, making Osmancık highly vulnerable to earthquakes.

-The town consists of 18 quarters: Gemici, Güney, Kızılırmak, Ulucami, Yazı, Yeni, Yeşilçatma, Şenyurt, Gürleyik, Temençe, Karapınar, Çiftlikler, Cumhuriyet, Çay, Esentepe, Eymir, Hıdırlık and Koyunbaba.
+The town consists of 18 quarters: Gemici, Güney, Kızılırmak, Ulucami, Yazı, Yeni, Yeşilçatma, Şenyurt, Gürleyik, Temençe, Karapınar, Çiftlikler, Cumhuriyet, Çay, Esentepe, Eymir, Hıdırlık, and Koyunbaba.

+Climate

 History

-The area was settled by the Kayı clan of the Oghuz Turks as they migrated westwards into Anatolia from their heartland of Central Asia.
-Osmancık was one of the important destination points in the Ottoman period.
-Because of a number of earthquakes the city could not keep its ancient architecture.
-In the last century, there have been 4-5 heavy earthquakes.
-Being on the path of the Kızılırmak made the city an important settlement point since early history.
-Osmancık was known as Pimolisa during Roman and Byzantine eras.
-From 1867 until 1922, Osmancık was part of Angora vilayet.
+The area was settled by the Kayı clan of the Oghuz Turks as they migrated westward into Anatolia from their heartland of Central Asia.
+Osmancık was one of the important destinations in the Ottoman period.
+Because of several earthquakes, the city could not preserve its ancient architecture.
+In the last century, there have been four or five major earthquakes.
+Being on the path of the Kızılırmak River made the city an important settlement point since early history.
+Osmancık was known as Pimolisa during the Roman and Byzantine eras.
+From 1867 until 1922, Osmancık was part of the Angora vilayet.